Alya towards Exascale: Algorithmic Scalability using PSCToolkit: Alya Description

 where $\mathbf{u}$ and $p$ are the velocity and pressure field respectively, $\mathbf{\varepsilon}\mathbf{\left(u\right)}=\frac{1} {2}\left(\nabla\mathbf{u}+\nabla^{T}\mathbf{u}\right)$ is the velocity strain rate tensor, $\nu$ is the kinematic viscosity, and $\mathbf{f}$ denotes the vector of external body forces.
 The problem is supplied with an initial divergence-free velocity field and appropriate boundary conditions.

-The flow is turbulent for most real-world flow problems, and some turbulence modeling is needed to make the problem solvable with currently available computational resources.
-The spatially filtered Navier-Stokes equations governing the fluid flow are used in Alya and the Vreman subgrid-scale model~\cite{vreman} is used for turbulence closure for all the examples presented in this work.
-In practice, this means that the laminar viscosity is supplemented by a spatially varying turbulent viscosity, and the velocity and pressure unknowns correspond to spatially filtered values.
-Finally, since the size of the dynamically important eddies at high Reynolds numbers become too small to be grid resolved close to the wall, we employ a wall modeling technique~\cite{https://doi.org/10.1002/fld.4770} to impose the boundary conditions for the LES equations.
+The flow is turbulent for most real-world flow problems, and some turbulence modeling is needed to make the problem solvable with currently available computational resources. {For all the examples presented in this work, we rely on the functionalities of Alya, which apply the spatially filtered Navier-Stokes equations coupled to the Vreman subgrid-scale model~\cite{vreman} for turbulence closure.
+In practice, a spatially varying turbulent viscosity supplements the laminar viscosity and the velocity and pressure unknowns correspond to spatially filtered values.} Finally, since the size of the dynamically important eddies at high Reynolds numbers becomes too small to be grid resolved close to the wall, we employ a wall modeling technique~\cite{https://doi.org/10.1002/fld.4770} to impose the boundary conditions for the LES equations.
 For simplicity, the non-linear term has been written in its convective form, which is most commonly encountered in computational practice.
-However, in most problems, the energy, momentum, and angular momentum conserving (EMAC) form, described in detail in~\cite{emac} is used.

-A Galerkin FE approximation is used for space discretization, employing hybrid unstructured meshes which can include tetrahedra, prisms, hexahedra, and pyramids.
-Temporal discretization is performed through an explicit third-order Runge--Kutta scheme, where the Courant--Friedrichs--Lewy number is set to $\text{CFL} = 1.0$ for the cases presented in this work.
-A non-incremental fractional step method is used to stabilize the pressure.
-It allows for the use of FE pairs that do not satisfy the inf-sup condition~\cite{codinafs}, such as equal order interpolation for the velocity and pressure used in this work.
-A detailed description of the numerical method used in this work, together with examples for turbulent flows, showing its high accuracy and low dissipation, can be found in~\cite{Lehmkuhl_low_dis}.
+{Space discretization is based on a Galerkin FE approximation, employing hybrid unstructured meshes, which can include tetrahedra, prisms, hexahedra, and pyramids.} Temporal discretization is performed through an explicit third-order Runge--Kutta scheme, where the Courant--Friedrichs--Lewy number is set to $\text{CFL} = 1.0$ for the cases presented in this work.
+A non-incremental fractional step method is used to stabilize the pressure, allowing the use of {finite element} pairs that do not satisfy the inf-sup condition~\cite{codinafs}, such as the equal order interpolation for the velocity and pressure applied in this work.
+A detailed description of the above numerical method, together with examples for turbulent flows, showing its high accuracy and low dissipation, can be found in~\cite{Lehmkuhl_low_dis}.